yiisoft/form/docs/guide/en/input-data.md

 # Input data

-Input data is an abstraction for storing some common information about input and its validation rules / state:
+Input data is an abstraction for storing input's value and some common meta information along with its validation rules / state:

 - Name - unique name of an input within the form (not visible to the end user)
 - Value - filled value that is about to be sent to the server